5 minute read

 }

-We will need to add a declaration for receivedMessages and import Message from @stomp/stompjs.
+Import Message from @stomp/stompjs and declare the array.
+Then bind the list with ngFor.
 A few other modules also expose Message classes, so you need to be careful.

 <li class="message" *ngFor="let message of receivedMessages"></li>